Texas LGBTQ+ Probate Lawyer

 Finalizing Payment of Creditors

-this image shows a stack of past due bills on a desk.
+This image shows a stack of past due bills on a desk.

 Creditors who are owed money will receive their payments first when a matter goes through probate.